AaTekle/PDFEXTRACT/README.md

 4. Access the application by navigating to `http://localhost:5000` within your local web browser.
 5. Upload any PDF file using the provided button/form.
 6. Click the "Extract Text" button to extract text from the uploaded PDF file.

+(Note: Ctrl + C if you want the app to stop running within the localhost)

 ## Dependencies